dat320-2014/lab1/ANSWERS.md

 ##The C Language and Make tool Questions

 1. How do you use `gcc` to only produce the `.o` file?
 What is the difference between generating only the `.o` file, and building the `hello` executable done in the previous compilation above?
-  - gcc -c hello.c, you dont specify the exe filename and hello.o isnt runnable
+  - gcc -c hello.c -o hello.o, you dont specify the exe filename and hello.o isnt runnable
 1. Give the command for compiling with `debug` enabled instead of normal compilation for the two examples shown in Listing 2 and Listing 3.
 Explain how to turn debugging on/off for the two cases.
-  - **Answer:** *YOUR ANSWER HERE*
+  - gcc hello.c -D DEBUG hello -o
 1. Give a brief pros and cons discussion for the two methods to add debug code shown in Listing 2 and Listing 3.
   - **Answer:** *YOUR ANSWER HERE*
 1. Provide the command for generating the *map* file.
 Which of the `gcc` tools is responsible for producing a *map* file?